Sanketkale0726/Demo_repo/README.md

 This is My first repo to learn how github works .
 Sanket kale

-# Auther - Sanket kale
+# Auther - Sanket kale.

 Hello github